-In South Korea, major carriers are expecting commercial 5G deployment in the first half, if not the first quarter of 2019.
-A nationwide rollout is expected to be complete by 2022.
+In South Korea, major carriers started their commercial 5G deployment in the first half, if not the first quarter of 2019.
+South Korea hit 1 million 5G subscribers in just 69 days after the first launch.
+A nationwide rollout is expected to be completed by 2022.
 In Japan, the 2020 Olympics are the next target for 5G millimeter wave trials in dense urban areas, and an agreement between Nokia and NTT DoCoMo will see commercial services begin later that year.

 China is quickly becoming a major 5G player, tipped to accelerate past its Asian rivals and compete with the U.S. for deployment time.
 The country is home to major telecom infrastructure companies like Huawei and ZTE, which will provide equipment to carriers around the world.
 China has also invested $180 billion into mainland infrastructure, four times Japan’s investment.
 China Mobile is trialing its services in major cities this year and plans a full commercial launch in 2020.

 There currently aren’t many smartphones built for 5G networks on the market.
 The 5G Moto Mod available for Motorola’s Moto Z3, arguably, counts as the first.
 A number of smartphone manufacturers have also released their first 5G smartphones to coincide with early network launches.

 There currently aren’t any smartphone processor chips with integrated 5G modems inside them.
 Instead, phone manufacturers have to pair up existing processors with external 5G modems, along with the required radio antenna modules.
 So we shouldn’t expect the first 5G phones to be any more powerful than their 4G LTE rivals.
 In fact, they may require bigger batteries to cope with the extra 5G power drain.